 18. Stars in the live-action remake of Mulan

-The release of the Mulan live-action movie has been delayed due to the COVID-19 pandemic.
-Initially set for 27 March 2020, the movie is now heading towards a 23 July 2020 release.
+The release of the Mulan live-action movie was delayed due to the COVID-19 pandemic.
+Initially set for 27 March 2020, the movie eventually opened in Singapore on 4 September 2020.

-Liu Yifei will star in Mulan alongside IP Man’s Donnie Yen and Chinese-Singaporean actress Gong Li.
-The star will reunite with Jet Li, who was in The Forbidden Kingdom (2008) as well.
+Liu Yifei stars in Mulan alongside IP Man’s Donnie Yen and Chinese-Singaporean actress Gong Li.
+She also reunited with Jet Li, who was in The Forbidden Kingdom (2008) as well.

 One difference between the live-action Mulan movie and the original is the addition of Mulan’s sister.
 The original Mulan movie portrayed Mulan as the only child of her family.
 The trailer for the upcoming movie however, shows that Mulan will have a sister in this version of the film.